Javier2596/marketing-website/README.md

 ## Usage

 The webpage meets accessibility standards, when I viewed the source code, I found semantic HTML elements.
 After viewing the structure of the HTML elements, I found that the elements follow a logical structure independent of styling and positioning.
 When I viewed the icon and image elements, I found accessible alt attributes.
 When viewing the heading attributes I found they fell in sequential order.
 When I viewed the title element I made a concise, descriptive title; the title of the html has been changed to "Horiseon homepage".
 The websites' top search links now function as intended, I CSS of has been reduced so there are no repetitive elements.
 The HTML has also been modified to flow correctly with the changes of the CSS.

 ## Credits

-Class repository - weekly challenge

 https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide
 https://github.com/microsoft/vscode/blob/main/README.md